 - 1. Vote-By-Mail (VBM): All Fresno County registered voters will receive a Vote-By-Mail Ballot.
 Voted mail ballots may be returned by mail (postage-paid), at any drop box or any vote center. - 2.
 RAVBM (Remote Accessible Vote-By-Mail): Fresno County registered voters with disabilities may request from the Elections Office an accessible ballot.
 The ballot can be accessed on the voter's computer, marked using the voter's own assistive technology and then printed.
-This ballot can be returned in the same manner as any VBM ballot (mail, Ballot Drop Box or Vote Center). - 3.
+This ballot can be returned in the same manner as any VBM ballot (mail, Ballot Drop Box or Vote Center).
+Messaging about the use of the RAVBM service will be included on the website, social media and the County Information Guide.
+Print and video messages will be made available to agencies and organizations that provide services to people with disabilities for inclusion in their messaging to their clients and members. - 3.
 Replacement Ballot Requests: All voters may request a replacement ballot by telephone at (559) 600-VOTE (8683), by faxing a request to (559) 488-3279, by appearing at a Vote Center or at the Elections Office.